xcart/xcart-docs/_pages/kb_en/modules/x-payments_connector/index.md

 **Important**: Please be aware that the X-Payments v1.x-3.x connector for X-Cart 5 has no support for the addon {% link "Not Finished Orders" ref_7dKyzAJ4 %}; for this reason, regardless of the addon settings, not finished orders will not be created when payment is made via X-Payments.

-To start using X-Payments with your X-Cart store, you will need to complete the following connection steps:
+To connect your X-Cart 5 store to X-Payments v1.x-3.x using the connector addon, you will need to complete the following steps:

    1. {% link "Configure the connection in the X-Payments back end" ref_q4dUBnZT %}.
    2. {% link "Configure the connection in the Admin area of your X-Cart 5 store" ref_TIExeDzi %}.